18F/handbook/_pages/performance-management/index.md

 If you are eligible for an end-of-year individual performance award (cash or time-off), **please make a selection no later than November 15th.** If you would like to keep the same selection type as FY20, no further action is needed.

-- **Monetary award:** If you are eligible for a performance award, this is the default option in HR Links.
+- **Monetary award:** This is the default option in HR Links.
 No action is needed in HR Links **unless you specified award time off for the prior review cycle**

   - To change from **LEAVE** to **CASH**, you need to change your “Time Off Award Preference” to **“Inactive”** and you must then use the **“Save”** button.
   - **_Note:_** These [instructions](https://corporateapps.gsa.gov/files/TimeOffAwardPreference_JobAid-October-2020.pdf) show where to make the change in HR Links, but they are missing the critical "Inactive" and "Save" steps.

-- **Award leave:** If you are eligible for a performance award and would like to select award time off in lieu of a monetary award, please follow [these instructions](https://corporateapps.gsa.gov/files/TimeOffAwardPreference_JobAid-October-2020.pdf).
+- **Award leave:** If you would like to select award time off in lieu of a monetary award, please follow [these instructions](https://corporateapps.gsa.gov/files/TimeOffAwardPreference_JobAid-October-2020.pdf).

 ## Training